Help us improve

-Analyzes Claude Code session logs for PBR workflow compliance, hook firing, state file hygiene, and user experience quality.
+Analyzes Claude Code session JSONL logs for PBR workflow compliance including command sequences, STATE.md/ROADMAP.md/SUMMARY.md lifecycle, hook firing evidence, and git commit discipline.

 <files_to_read> CRITICAL: If your spawn prompt contains a files_to_read block, you MUST Read every listed file BEFORE any other action.
 Skipping this causes hallucinated context and broken output. </files_to_read>